Aerial cover photograph courtesy of Hilton Preston email@example.com

 My fascination with our annual pilgrimage to the Western Cape in South Africa is to enjoy the many mountain rangers and sheer majestic beauty of the landscape.
 I have written about the magnificence of Chapman’s Peak Drive, Boyes’ Drive, and the mountain passes in Franschoek.

-When driving from Cape Town to Montagu, a two-hour trip that may take three-hours due to road construction, takes you across Du Toit’s Kloof, and through the Huguenot Tunnel.
+When driving from Cape Town to Montagu, a two-hour trip that may take three hours due to road construction, takes you across Du Toit’s Kloof, and through the Huguenot Tunnel.
 You pass through Worcester, Robertson, Ashton, and the Kogman’s Kloof Pass to arrive in Montagu.

 Kogman’s Kloof (gorge) is named after Cogmans, a Khoi chiefdom that lived in the area at the beginning of the 18th century.
-The Khoi (meaning people) were hunter-gathers that inhabited Southern Africa at the time the Portuguese (Bartolomeu Dias 1488), Dutch (Jan van Riebeeck 1652), and British (1795) occupation.
+The Khoi (meaning people) were hunter-gathers that inhabited Southern Africa at the time of the Portuguese (Bartolomeu Dias 1488), Dutch (Jan van Riebeeck 1652), and British (1795) occupation.
 The Khoikhoi got decimated by the smallpox epidemic around 1774—1677 during the third Khoikhoi-Dutch war.
-This gorge is built through the Langeberg (long mountain) between Ashton and Montagu on Route 62 that ultimately takes you to Oudtshoorn.
+This gorge is built through the Langeberg (long mountain) between Ashton and Montagu on Route 62 which takes you to Oudtshoorn.

 I have two younger sisters.
 My youngest sister and her husband have two businesses in Montagu.
 A pip (pit in America) processing plant where they dry and split peach and apricot pips.
 The outer husks are used for yard mulch or finely ground and used for abrasive materials, and the seed for medicinal purposes.
 Their other business is an Arabian horse breeding farm.
 My older sister and my now deceased parents have at some time in their lives lived in Montagu, and reason enough for me to visit this quaint town.

-Montagu has a population of 15,500, with an additional regular stream of 30,000 visitors peaking to 40,000 in season.
+Montagu has a population of 15,500, with an additional regular stream of 30,000 visitors peaking at 40,000 in season.
 What is the attraction of this town?
-In 1936 Montagu was declared a health resort, attracting an influx of wealthy.
+In 1936 Montagu was declared a health resort, attracting an influx of wealth.
 The hot water healing properties at Avalon Springs and Montagu Springs are among the attractions.
 Montagu Hot Springs charged a fee dating back to 1873.
 My wife and I have walked from town along the fee-paying Badskloof Trail, following the Kogmanskloof River through the magnificent mountain gorges, to the hot springs and back along Route 318 to our home base.
 An exhilarating hike if there ever was one.